 You use a tool by first clicking on it's icon.
 When it's selected (which you'll know as the tool icon will have a darker square around it) you can use the tool on your image.
-To learn more about the different tools you can hover over the icon for a second.
-When doing so, a tooltip will open giving you more information about a specific tool.

 On the right side, you have the label class list where you can select which label class to assign to objects as well as see which objects already have a specific label class.

 The label class list is split up in two parts, foreground and semantic classes.

 What's really important to understand here is the concept of "active class".
 As Hasty is a tool built for speed, we decided that we wanted to allow users to create many different annotations with the same class as quickly as possible.
 To that, when you select a specific class as an "active class" by clicking on the hedgehog icon to the left of class name, every new annotation being made will have that class assigned to it.

 However, "active class" just applies to new annotations.
 To edit the class of an existing annotation, first select it using the move/edit tool.
 The current class of the annotation will be highlighted in blue.

 To change the class, click on the desired class in the class list - please note that you don't click on the hedgehog symbol as this will change the active class, and not edit the class of the selected annotation.